lewismj/cucumber/Readme.md

 The project _cucumber-runner-example_ illustrates how to do this, to integrate BDD testing into your unit test framework.

-As shown below, using the runner and plugin, you can now run `sbt test` in addition to `sbt cucumber`.
+As shown below, using the runner and plugin, you can now run `sbt test` in addition to `sbt cucumber`. *nb* You only need to include the plugin if you want to run `sbt cucumber` command.
+It isn't necessary for the _runner_.

 ```
     mlewis@LEWISMJ-WINDEV MINGW64 /e/Dev/Plugins/upa-plugins/cucumber-runner-test (feature/test-runner)